gdt050579/AppCUI-rs/README.md

     fn on_pressed(&mut self, handle: Handle<Button>) -> EventProcessStatus {
         // increase the counter
         self.counter += 1;
-        // create a text that containe the new counter let text = format!("{}",self.counter);
+        // create a text that contains the new counter let text = format!("{}",self.counter);
-        // aquire a mutable reference to the button using its handle if let Some(button) = self.control_mut(handle) {
+        // acquire a mutable reference to the button using its handle if let Some(button) = self.control_mut(handle) {
-            // set the caption of the button to th new text button.set_caption(&text);
+            // set the caption of the button to the new text button.set_caption(&text);
         }
         // Tell the AppCUI framework that we have processed this event